 Gulf of Mexico Fishing License for Federal Waters

-For fishing in federal waters in the Gulf of Mexico (9+ miles out), you require a Coastal Pelagics permit and/or a Reef Fish permit.
+For fishing in federal waters in the Gulf of Mexico (over 9 miles out), you require a Coastal Pelagics permit and/or a Reef Fish permit.
 This depends on which species you’re targeting.
 Unfortunately, you can only buy it off someone who already has it.
 The Gulf Council, which is responsible for managing the federal waters of the Gulf of Mexico, hasn’t issued new permits since 2003.